Which Running Style Suits You?

 Running is great.
 But there are different types of style and pace to choose from, all with the to goal to get the most out of your training.
 IAMRUNBOX presents different running styles so that you can find out which one suits you best!

 This form of running training is great for those who want to improve their oxygen supply and want to have a highly efficient training for a shorter period of time.
-It is also great for those who want to train keeping up a high running speed for a longer period of time.
-Fore more tips we recommend to read this blog post.
+It is also great for those who want to train to keep up a high running speed for a longer period of time.
+For more tips we recommend reading this blog post.

 Jogging with tempo variation